Obelix and Co.

 Obelix and Co. is the twenty-third volume of the Asterix comic book series, by René Goscinny (stories) and Albert Uderzo (illustrations).
 The book's main focus is on the attempts by the Gaul-occupying Romans to corrupt the one remaining village that still holds out against them by instilling capitalism.
+It is the only album not to have the word “Asterix” in the title.
 It is also the penultimate volume written by Goscinny before his death in 1977; his final volume, Asterix in Belgium, was released after his death in 1979.

 Plot summary

 After Obelix single-handedly defeats a newly arrived battalion of Roman soldiers, Julius Caesar ponders over how to defeat the village of rebellious Gauls.
-A young Roman called Preposterus, using his studies in economics, proposes that the Gauls to be integrated into capitalism.
-Caesar agrees, sending Preposterus to one of the village's outlying Roman camps.
-Upon meeting Obelix carrying a menhir through the forest, Preposterus claims to be a menhir buyer and offers to make Obelix a rich man, on the pretext it will give him power, by buying every menhir he can make.
+A young advisor Preposterus, using his studies in economics, proposes that the Gauls to be integrated into capitalism, pointing out how Caesar's advisors have grown decadent with their wealth.
+Caesar agrees and sends Preposterus to one of the village's outlying Roman camps.
+Upon meeting Obelix carrying a menhir through the forest, Preposterus offers to buy the menhir and make Obelix a rich man, on the pretext it will give him influence, by buying every menhir he can make.
 Obelix agrees and begins making and delivering a single menhir a day to him.

-Demand for his goods increases in time, forcing Obelix to hire villagers – while some aid him, the others hunt boar for himself and his new workers.
+Preposterus raises the demand for menhirs, forcing Obelix to hire villagers – while some aid him, the others hunt boar for himself and his new workers.
 The resulting workload causes him to neglect his faithful companion Dogmatix, while Asterix refuses to help him, concerned on what this is doing to him.
 As Obelix grows wealthy and begins wearing ostentatious clothes, many of the village's men are criticised by their wives for not matching his success.
-In response, many turn to making their own menhirs to sell to the Romans, despite not knowing what they are for, with Getafix supplying them with magic potion for their work.
-As most of the village grows wealthy, except for Asterix, Getafix, Cacofonix and Vitalstatistix who did not engage in the new economic system.
-Asterix believes that this new change will not last.
+In response, many turn to making their own menhirs to sell to the Romans, with Getafix supplying them with magic potion for their work.
+While everyone (except for Asterix, Getafix, Cacofonix and Vitalstatistix) profits from the growing menhir demand, Asterix believes that this new change will not last.